-2.5 If you are already familiar with a previous version of Renew, you should simply skim the manual and look for the Renew 2.5 icons as shown to the left.
+2.6 If you are already familiar with a previous version of Renew, you should simply skim the manual and look for the Renew 2.6 icons as shown to the left.
 The paragraphs that are tagged with this icon elaborate on new features of the current version.
 You should also consult Section 2.3 for some notes on the upgrade process.
 The upgrade might require some explicit actions on your part.

 Advanced users may want to consult the architecture guide doc/architecture.pdf in the source package of Renew, if it is intended to modify Renew.
 It is not recommended for the casual user to spend much time reading this manual, as it is quite technical and of little help in the day-to-day use of Renew.
+The architecture guide is not up to date with the current version of Renew, but may still be helpful to developers.